RenderKit/ospray/README.md

 their addresses in memory can be easily computed from a 3D position.
 A common type of structured volumes are regular grids.

-Structured regular volumes are created by passing the `structuredRegular` type string to `ospNewVolume`.
+Structured regular volumes are created by passing the type string “`structuredRegular`” to `ospNewVolume`.
 Structured volumes are represented through an `OSPData` 3D array `data` (which may or may not be shared with the application), where currently the voxel data needs to be laid out compact in memory in xyz-order[^4]

 The parameters understood by structured volumes are summarized in the table below.